franktranvantu/js-basics/README.md

 This error-fixing skill will help assist you as you pick up the syntax of the language.

-Open the console and see what are bugs?
+Open the console and see that what are bugs?